AICNT Publications available on Amazon (commissions earned, affiliate partner).

 Citations herein only pertain to the original version of the manuscripts.
 Citations pertaining to later corrections made by a second, third, or fourth hand are omitted.
 To simplify the notation in the apparatus, superscripts used in NA28, including “*” (original reading of a manuscript) and “vid” (apparent reading but not certain) are also omitted.
 Moreover, for the sake of simplicity, parentheses are not used as in other critical editions to indicate a particular witness that attests to a reading but with slight differences.
 The goal of the AICNT critical apparatus is to provide only the most essential information in the most intuitive way possible.

-These frequently cited witnesses first include papyrus fragments and uncial manuscripts, up to about 500 CE.
+The frequently cited witnesses first include papyrus fragments and uncial manuscripts, up to about 500 CE.
 These are representatives of the most primitive forms of the text.
-In addition to early Greek texts, there are early texts translated into other languages from this same period, most notably Old Latin and Old Syriac manuscripts.
+In addition to early Greek texts, there are early texts translated into other languages from this same period, most notably Old Latin and Old Syriac versions of the Gospels.

-• 𝔓: Papyrus fragments.
-This is the earliest type of Greek New Testament manuscripts.
-Below is a list of identification numbers of those cited Papyri dated up to about 500 CE, as reported by Aland:[1]
+- 𝔓: This is the earliest type of Greek New Testament manuscripts.
+Below is a list of identification numbers of those Papyri dated up to about 500 CE, as reported by Aland:[1] These papyrus fragments are only cited when their text varies from the critical base text.

 Category I: 𝔓 32, 46, 52,[2] 64+67, 66, 77, 90, 104